daniel-vera-g/ml-summary/README.md

 > Summary for the machine learning class at the University of Applied Sciences Karlsruhe

+> NOTE this summary is archived...for probable future work, work was saved in the WIP Branch.

 ## Structure

 1. Each topic is documented in a jupyter notebook and numbered in order